ryan-mcclue/ryan-mcclue/src/mcu.md

 DAC:
-DAC coupled with OpAmp can act as dynamically adjustable current source Pressure and flow control devices, e.g. 4-20 (range between 4-20mA), 0-10
+DAC coupled with OpAmp can act as dynamically adjustable current source Pressure and flow control devices, e.g. 4-20 (range between 4-20mA), 0-10 As any current carrying conductor produces a magnetic field, can use DC in wire of solenoid to actuate central metal rod
 * Channels
 * Resolution (like 8bit?)
 * Voltage reference? e.g. is power supply 3.3v than output max. is 3.3v?